Ongoing Research Projects

 Experience-driven practice-based research on handbag design principles

-The project focuses on exploring experience-driven design principles that extend the product lifespan by using emotional attachment.
-This creative research focuses on the relationships between memories preserved in ...
+The project focused on exploring experience-driven design principles that extend the product lifespan by using emotional attachment. perceptions and product descriptions to understand how products are perceived and experienced, which ...

 ACuTe – Cultural testbeds for performing arts and new technology